magento/devdocs/src/guides/v2.3/performance-best-practices/deployment-flow.md

 ## Install dependencies

 The `composer.json` and `composer.lock` files manage Magento dependencies and install the appropriate version for each package.
+You must install dependencies before [preprocessing dependency injection instructions](#preprocess-dependency-injection-instructions) if you plan to update the [autoloader](#update-the-autoloader).

 To install Magento dependencies: